 Obsessive Compulsive Disorder is a neurological disorder in which obsessions and compulsions are present.
 OCD is an anxiety disorder marked by persistent, unwanted thoughts that intrude upon the mind and by compulsive behaviors and unneeded actions by a person feels must be done repeatedly in certain rigid and consistent ways.

-Patient suffer from such disorder are an aware that they have a psychological problem that leads them to think and behave like irrational in particular circumstances.
+Patients suffer from such disorders are an aware that they have a psychological problem that leads them to think and behave like irrational in particular circumstances.
 They usually have fears and anxieties that they cannot seem to control.
 It’s as if their brains get stuck on a certain thought and keep on repeatedly.
 To relieve their anxiety and nervousness, they commit these repetitive behaviors.

-- Assist client to recognize onset of anxiety.
+- Assist client to recognize the onset of anxiety.

 - Explore the meaning and purpose of the behavior with the client.